wohaco/despace/venus.md

 Future/proposed missions:

    1. [DAVINCI](davinci.md) (…).
 DAVINCI is an atmospheric probe designed to study the atmosphere of Venus (mainly the lower layers) & its composition during descent.
-The mission also includes remote study of «tesserae», tectonics, volcanism, climate & water history.
+The mission also includes remote study of «tessera», tectonics, volcanism, climate & water history.
    1. [Venus Flagship Mission](venus_flagship_mission.md) (…).
 The Venus Flagship Design Reference Mission (DRM) is optimized to achieve the highest number of high‑priority science goals & objectives of Venus exploration, & it is comprised of a highly capable orbiter, 2 balloons in the clouds, & 2 landers on different terrains.
 The balloons circumnavigate the planet up to 7 times, they would continually sample gases & cloud aerosols & measure the solar & thermal radiation within the clouds.
 The landers would perform descent science, obtaining atmospheric measurements in complementary vertical slices & taking images of the surface on the way down.
    1. [Venus Mobile Explorer](venus_mobile_explorer.md) (…).
 The VME will study the planet during the descent (atmosphere, weather parameters, surface composition, sampling of atmospheric samples for analysis), on the surface (the same measurements, but also contact).
-In addition, the VME will study the planet during the flight from the first landing site to the second (in particular, it will study tesserae, photographing the surface in the optical & near-infrared ranges).
+In addition, the VME will study the planet during the flight from the first landing site to the second (in particular, it will study tessera, photographing the surface in the optical & near-infrared ranges).
    1. [Venus Observing System](venus_observing_system.md) (…).
 The space program will include at least one aerial platform.
    1. [Venus Origins Explorer](venus_origins_explorer.md) (…).
 The VOX mission includes the Atmospheric Sample Vehicle, a small probe for sampling & analyzing samples of the upper atmosphere.
 The study of xenon isotopes can shed light on the origin of the atmosphere of Venus, & the study of hydrogen isotopes will help to understand whether there was an ocean on Venus in the past.